The best of Guatemala: 10-day itinerary

 Where to stay in Tikal and Flores

-When we traveled, there were three hotels right at the park entrance.
-We stayed at Jaguar Inn Tikal , but there’s also the Hotel Tikal Inn (which has a nice-looking pool), the Jungle Lodge Tikal Hostel (also with a pool), and the Jungle Lodge Tikal (located next to the hostel—they seem to be connected).
+When we visited Tikal, there were three hotels right at the park entrance.
+We stayed at Jaguar Inn Tikal, but there’s also Hotel Tikal Inn, which has a nice pool, Jungle Lodge Tikal Hostel, also with a pool, and Jungle Lodge Tikal, located next to the hostel — they seem to be part of the same property.

-I chose the Hotel Jaguar Inn Tikal because it was the only one with availability on our travel dates.
-Going against all my travel planning best practices, this hotel was actually the first thing I booked, even before purchasing airline tickets, and we built the rest of the itinerary around the dates we secured for this stay.
+I chose the Hotel Jaguar Inn Tikal because it was the only one available on our dates.
+Going against all my usual travel planning advice, this was actually the first thing I booked — even before the flights — and we built the rest of the itinerary around those dates.

-The biggest advantage of staying near the park is that we could (and definitely did) walk there — it’s just about 100 meters away.
-This proximity transformed my Tikal experience.
-We were able to avoid the crowds, explore the park at our own pace, and take it all in without rushing.
-Plus, I had the chance to witness an unforgettable starry sky at night.
+The biggest advantage of staying nearby Tikal ruins is how close you are, we could (and did) walk to the entrance, just about 100 meters away.
+This made a huge difference in our experience.
+We avoided the crowds, explored Tikal at our own pace, and had time to take it all in without rushing.
+And at night, we were treated to an unforgettable starry sky.

 .

-You can easily visit the park in a single day, as we did.
-If you have time, in two days you can walk through the park more calmly and enjoy some hikes in the area.
+You can easily visit the park in one day, as we did.
+If you have more time, spending two days there lets you explore at a slower pace and enjoy some of the hikes in the area.

 .